Auburn–LSU football rivalry: 1996 – "The Barn Burner"

-1999 - Victory Cigars
+1999 – Victory Cigars

 On coach Tommy Tuberville's birthday, Auburn blew out LSU 41–7 during a rare day game in Baton Rouge.
 In celebration, Auburn players and coaches smoked cigars on the field at Tiger Stadium, much to the chagrin of LSU players and fans.
 The intensity of the rivalry grew with this game, and cigars are still seen stands during this matchup.
 This would be Auburn's last victory in Tiger Stadium until 2021, and the cigars were often referenced as bad luck in causing Auburn's 20 year drought in Tiger Stadium.
-Years later, Auburn head coach, Tommy Tuberville commented on his teams victory cigars in 1999 that preceded the losing streak in tiger Stadium.
-“I guess you could call it ‘The curse of the cigar,’” said Tuberville.
+Years later, Auburn head coach, Tommy Tuberville commented on his team's victory cigars in 1999 that preceded the losing streak in tiger Stadium.
+"I guess you could call it 'The curse of the cigar,'" said Tuberville.

-2001 - Revenge Cigars
+2001 – Revenge Cigars

-The 2001 matchup was originally scheduled for Sept.
-15 but was moved to Dec.1st after the Sept.11 terrorist attacks.
-LSU fans were eager for a victory over Auburn after feeling disrespected during the last matchup in Tiger Stadium, when Auburn players smoked cigars on LSU's field after defeating the Bayou Bengals 41-7.
+The 2001 matchup was originally scheduled for September 15, but was moved to December 1 after the September 11 terrorist attacks.
+LSU fans were eager for a victory over Auburn after feeling disrespected during the last matchup in Tiger Stadium, when Auburn players smoked cigars on LSU's field after defeating the Bayou Bengals, 41–7.

 Auburn returned to Tiger Stadium in 2001 with similar behavior.
 During the pregame warm-ups, Auburn players stomped on LSU's midfield "Eye of the Tiger" logo, resulting in a 15-yard unsportsmanlike conduct penalty.
 Kicking off from the 50-yard line, LSU recovered the onside kick at the Auburn 36 and scored a touchdown six plays later.

 Tensions escalated further when Auburn special teams began their post-halftime warm-ups while the LSU Marching Band was still performing its halftime routine.
 Kicker Damon Duval got into a squabble with two band members.
 Later, Tuberville sent a letter of apology to band leader Frank Wickes for Duval's behavior.

-LSU ultimately prevailed 27-14 over Auburn.
-After the victory, LSU fans mocked Auburn by smoked cigars in the stadium.
-This game began a 20 year losing streak in Tiger Stadium for Auburn.
+LSU ultimately prevailed, 27–14, over Auburn.
+After the victory, LSU fans mocked Auburn by smoking cigars in the stadium.
+This game began a 20-year losing streak in Tiger Stadium for Auburn.